vshcherbyna/igel/README.md

 make -j
 ```

-It is also possible to compile using gcc and traditional makefile, consult ./src/makefile for more details.
+It is also possible to compile using gcc and a traditional makefile, please consult ./src/makefile for more details.

 ### Donation

 Consider supporting Igel development on [Patreon](https://www.patreon.com/igel).

 Igel is a hobby project, but it takes time and money to develop chess engine and train networks.
-A typical data generation session takes around 1 month of time for 3 billion depth 12 data set and I am currently renting expensive dedicated AMD EPYC hardware to make this happen.
+Data generation session takes around 1 month of time for 3 billion depth 12 data set and I am currently renting expensive dedicated servers to help with that.